chaibourajli/hospital_management/README.md

 - Any one can be Admin.
 There is no Approval required for admin account.
 So you can disable admin signup process and use any logic like creating superuser.
 - There should be at least one doctor in hospital before admitting patient.
 So first add doctor.
 - On update page of doctor/patient you must have to update password.

-## Disclaimer
-This project is developed for demo purpose and it's not supposed to be used in real application.